docker-oxford/registry-pi/README.md

 # Limitations

 * Only tested on Raspberry Pi 3.
-* Building takes Forever[tm] - plenty of room for slimming down images and shortening up build time
+* Building takes Forever[tm] - plenty of room for slimming down images and shortening build time